-Chin augmentation is also commonly combined with facial liposuction
+Chin augmentation is commonly combined with facial liposuction.

 Some swelling and bruising can be expected and usually subsides within the first two weeks.
 A tape of elastic dressing may be recommended for a period of time.
 Mild discomfort is usually easily controlled with medications prescribed by your surgeon.

 After healing, the skin drapes smoothly over the implants.
 The implants themselves conform to the bone and are usually undetectable.
 The added projection of the chin results in significant improvement which is especially apparent in profile.